-The schedule for interconnection and commercial operation of a new customer load depends on obtaining regulatory approvals and permits for construction of required facilities.
+The schedule for interconnection and commercial operation of a new interconnection depends on obtaining regulatory approvals and permits for construction of required facilities.
 Interconnection facilities and system upgrades typically require several permits and regulatory approvals.

-The Customer is responsible for obtaining all required permits and regulatory approvals for its interconnection facilities.
+The Interconnection Party is responsible for obtaining all required permits and regulatory approvals for its Interconnection Facilities.
 Xcel Energy is responsible for obtaining approval for the permits and regulatory approvals necessary for any Xcel Energy Interconnection Facilities or System Upgrades.
-The Customer's responsibility for the cost of Xcel Energy's permits and regulatory approvals will be determined by the applicable OATT.
+The Interconnection Party's responsibility for the cost of Xcel Energy's permits and regulatory approvals will be determined by the applicable OATT.

-In addition, regulatory approvals may be required to be obtained by neighboring systems if interconnection of the Customer's generator will make it necessary for system upgrades to be constructed on these systems.
+In addition, regulatory approvals may be required to be obtained by neighboring systems if interconnection of the Interconnection Party's transmission facilities will make it necessary for system upgrades to be constructed on these systems.